10 Best First Aid Kits Tested And Reviewed

 The Criteria We Used For Our Evaluation

-A good first aid kit at minimum should include the basics like bandages, antiseptic and aspirin.
-But that alone doesn’t quality the kit for being the best.
+A good first aid kit at a minimum should include the basics like bandages, antiseptic and aspirin.
+But that alone doesn’t qualify the kit for being the best.
 The items should meet government standards.
-Make sure items are useful and necessary in case of an emergency, and are stored neatly so it’s easy to find.
+Make sure items are useful and necessary in case of an emergency and are stored neatly so it’s easy to find.

 We took an in-depth look at all these kits, using the following criteria to help crown it among the best.

-Products: The amount and kind of products plays a crucial role when determining which kits are the best.
+The amount and kind of products play a crucial role when determining which kits are the best.
 A good first aid kit should include items like antiseptic, bandages and gauze, and medications like aspirin.
-But the kind of emergencies vary, so other good products to have include a tweezer and scissors, ice and heat packs, gloves, allergy medication, and even a fire starter.
+But the kind of emergencies vary, so other good products to have included a tweezer and scissors, ice and heat packs, gloves, allergy medication, and even a fire starter.
 When it comes to medical supplies, it’s important that the items meet FDA, OSHA and ANSI standards.

-Size And Portability: The consumer might want their first aid kit to be on them in case of an emergency.
+The consumer might want their first aid kit to be on them in case of an emergency.
 Consider the size of the kit and the products included.
-It should be compact, yet still fit all the need products.
+It should be compact, yet still, fit all they need products.
 Are the products travel size?
 Will they need to be replaced often?
 How heavy is the kit?
 Can it easily fit into a bag, purse or backpack?
 Is this more for the home or car?

 Other Important Factors To Consider When Buying A First Aid Kit